usc-isi-i2/kgtk/docs/transform/filter.md

 ### Filters and  Patterns

-Filters are specified using patterns of the form;
+Filters are composed of three patterns separated by semicolons:

 > subject-pattern ; predicate-pattern ; object-pattern